 Peter, the oldest son of Ernst Johann and Benigna Gottlieb, became Duke of Courland in 1769.
 In his marriage with Princess Caroline Luise they had one stillborn son.
 No children were born in Peter’s marriage with Princess Yevdokia Yusupova, whereas his marriage with Anna Charlotte Dorothea von Medem resulted in the birth of five daughters and one son.
 After incorporation of the Duchy of Courland into Russia in 1795, the Birons moved to Silesia.
-Peter died on January 13, 1800 and was buried in Gellenau.
-In 1847 he was reburied in Sagan (now Zagan in Poland) Lutheran Church.
+Peter died on January 13, 1800 and was buried in Sagan (now Zagan in Poland).
 His wife Dorothea, their two daughters and nephew were buried in the same place.
 The burial was completely destroyed after World War II.

 Prince (stillborn on November 9, 1766), son of Duke Peter and Caroline Luise, was buried in a wooden coffin, which was later put into a copper sarcophagus.